Yapibe/PEANUT/README.md

     - `statistical_methods.py`: Contains statistical analysis methods.

 ### Statistical Methods
-- **Hypergeometric Test:** <br>
-  Used to identify statistically significant pathways by comparing the observed number of genes in a pathway to the expected number under a null model.

 - **Kolmogorov-Smirnov Test:** <br>
     Used to score each pathway by assessing if the expression changes of its genes deviate significantly from all other genes.